malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 # III.3 Interlude: Planning in AI and Biology

 ## Hand-written Control Processes in AI vs Biologically Plausible Control
-_todo_:
-* I need to make regular reference to the idea that AI today uses a lot of "hand-written" processes, many of which are imperative in style rather than connectionist.
-So there are many aspects of AI today that are a) not biologically plausible, and b) conveniently skip some of the problems that I'm trying to identify and propose solutions for.
-* Then draw some specific comparisons and a framework for understanding the biologically plausible equivalents: dynamic layers bootstrapping on top of relatively static layers.

 In the above I have taken substantial inspiration from contemporary AI research into artificial connectionist computational paradigms.
 I shall continue to use AI research for inspiration and to draw comparisons.
 For that comparison to be legitimate I need to address a major difference between contemporary AI's use of connectionist architectures and that of biology.

 In contemporary AI, many of the processes are hand-written _imperative code_ - written in a chosen computer language that executes steps one at a time.
 It could be argued that in most AI agents the primary control process is that imperative code.
 The connectionist part of the architecture is only a small component of the overall solution.
 Somewhat confusingly, the AI community refer to that artificial NN as a "model" regardless of whether they are implementing model-free or model-based RL or some other form of AI.
 However this reference as a "model" is appropriate - it is not a real neural network, but a data structure on a computer that represents certain simplified aspects of how such a neural network might be structured.
 As it is just a data structure, something else must _execute_ it.
 And the thing that executes it is the hand-written imperative code.